Best pets for old people

 “Cats are probably the best pets for older people because they're so low maintenance and easy to care for.
 They're not as demanding as dogs because they don't need to be walked or let outside to potty, and they're typically pretty mellow and chill, so they're easy for an older person to care for.
 Of course, if the person is looking for a way to be more active, a dog is a great solution because daily walks and playing together is a wonderful way to get moving!”

-Types of cat breed are less known than dogs, however, it’s worth considering the breed when buying a cat, as their energy levels and characteristics can differ.
+Types of cat breeds are less known than dogs, however, it’s worth considering the breed when buying a cat, as their energy levels and characteristics can differ.
 Below are some popular cat breeds amongst older people.

 The British Shorthair

 The easy-going personality of the British shorthair cat makes them a great cat breed for older people to look after.
-Although all cats have sparks of energy every now and again, this breed is not overly active and will happily relax next to their owner.
+Although all cats have sparks of energy every now and again, this breed is not overly active and will happily relax next to its owner.

 This is another undemanding cat breed that is known for being gentle and calm.
 Much like their name suggests, these cats are happy to laze about and show their owners some affection, however, they still have bursts of energy.
 With silky long fur, ragdolls will need to be brushed regularly.